Rutgers NJMS has a tradition of commitment to diversity and has fostered a

 underrepresented in medicine and other health professions, as well as to

-champion cultural competency, community service, and humanism in all
+champion cultural awareness, community service, and humanism in all

 aspects of medical education.
 We at NJMS are resolutely responding to